 Pricing follows the same pattern as the previous two types of storage services.
-However, a significant setback for AWS services is that you would need to store at least 128 KB data.
+However, a significant setback for AWS services is that you would need to store at least 128 KB of data.
 If your storage is lower than 128 KB, AWS will still charge you for 128 KB.
-In AWS, If you delete your data before the minimum storage time, i.e., 30 days, you will be charged for 30 days, whereas GCP doesn’t charge you for the remaining days.
+In AWS, if you delete your data before the minimum storage time, i.e., 30 days, you will be charged for 30 days, whereas GCP doesn’t charge you for the remaining days.

 These services are used to store log data of an application for future purposes.
 Data stored in these services are retrieved as quickly as possible.
 GCP and AWS will charge you to retrieve data per GB.

 Here are the summarized features of Google Cloud Storage Coldline vs. Amazon Glacier.

 |First-byte Latency||Milliseconds (identical to Cloud Storage Standard)||Minutes to hours|

 |Minimum Storage Period||90 days||90 days|

 Both Google Cloud and AWS will charge you based on the amount of data stored per month.
 For instance, in AWS, when you store data for five days, it will still charge you for 90 days (which is the minimum storage period), but Google Cloud Platform will charge you for five days only.